-The Six Session Guru Yoga prayer is a daily commitment for Highest Yoga Tantra initiates (e.g., Guhyasamaja, Chakrasamvara, Vajrayogini and others).
+In the Gelug tradition, the Six Session Guru Yoga prayer is a daily commitment for Highest Yoga Tantra initiates (e.g., Guhyasamaja, Chakrasamvara, Vajrayogini, and others).
 It is a beautiful, moving practice that helps us recollect our bodhisattva and tantric vows including the pledges to the Five Buddha Families and Fifty Verses of Guru Devotion.

 Morality is the foundation of the Buddhist path.
 Reciting the vows six times per day, helps us live mindfully in accordance with them.
 Sermey Khensur Rinpoche Losang Tharchin in his seminal work Six Session Guru Yoga says that by simply practicing perfect morality, we can attain Enlightenment in sixteen lifetimes without even engaging in the generation and completion stages of Highest Yoga Tantra.